sogriffin98/Targeted-and-Whole-Genome-Sequencing-Methods-to-Investigate-and-Monitor-Invasive-Pests/README.md

 * The reference genome can be found here: https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_048569365.1/
 * The raw Illumina and Oxford Nanopore Technologies NGS data can be found here: https://www.ncbi.nlm.nih.gov/sra?LinkName=biosample_sra&from_uid=44309162

-## Appendix: Comparison between SNPs vs Microsatellites for
-* In the appendix, I did a comparison of the discrimatory power of SNPs vs Microsatellites for *Vespa velutina* (yellow legged hornet).
-* Microsatellites are currently used by Fera Science Limited to monitor yellow legged hornets in the UK
-* I compared the two markers using the related R package and GenAlEx to better understand the ability to distinguish between kin groups